CropTrak/CropTrak_API/readme.md

 ```

-To start a new form for submission
+To start a new form for submission you will use the startForm function.

 ```js
 let form = await client.startForm('/Forms/Observations/Grower Info');